 What is Wrap Around Care?

 Children who are enrolled in partner childcare centers have first priority at those sites.
-If space is available, other children may enroll on a first come, first served basis.
+If space is available, non-daycare children may be enrolled in the program.